 Following a Ministerial review, all IFCAs have been tasked to make use of the powers invested by the Marine and Coastal Access Act 2009 to make byelaws that protect sensitive designated features in European Marine Sites (EMS) (specifically in SACs and SPAs which form part of the Natura 2000 network) from activities that could impact these features as identified by the European Marine Sites Implementation Group.
-This requires the introduction of legislation to protect "High Risk" features by 2013 (Cornwall IFCA ratified its byelaw in October 2013 and is awaiting approval by the Secretary of State), followed by consideration of the need to protect "medium and low risk" sites by 2016.
+This requires the introduction of legislation to protect "High Risk" features by 2013, followed by consideration of the need to protect "medium and low risk" sites by 2016.
 In all cases this will need to be supported by consultation and impact assessment work.